+- UE policy container within "uePolCont" attribute, if available.

 When the UE establishes the PDN connection in an 5GS-EPC interworking deployment, the SMF+PGW-C shall behave as defined in clause 4.2.2.2 (access through 5GS network) or this clause (access through the EPC network) and additionally, if the feature "PackFiltAllocPrecedence" is supported and there is a possibility to run into a restriction regarding the number of TFT packet filters that can be allocated when interworking with EPS with N26 is supported (see clause 4.11.1 of TS 23.502 [3]), the PCF may provide, as part of the PccRule data type(s) for the PCC Rules to be installed, the "packFiltAllPrec" attribute to indicate the order of the PCC Rules in the allocation of TFT packet filter(s) by the SMF+PGW-C.

 NOTE 6: PCF can know that interworking with EPS with N26 is supported based on the received DNN and S-NSSAI of the PDU Session.